-- 1. Select Libraries in the header, then hover over the row in the grid for the library you want to track. - 2.
-In the far right column, hover over the Send icon and select either Send by email or Send to bugtracker.
+- 1. Select Libraries in the header, then hover over the row in the grid for the library you want to track. - In the far right column, click the Send icon and select either Send by Email or Send to Bugtracker.

 This option is also available from the library details page in the top right corner.

-- 3. In the window that appears, select the bugtracker (page 278) you want to use.
-Select the Issue type, Assignee, Reporter, and Priority, then select Send to create the ticket.
+- In the window that appears, #UUID-0188ac7d-ff3c-2f84-7cde-3e8c908b952f (page 313) you want to use.
+Select the Issue type, Default Priority, Default Assignee, and Reporter, then select Send to create the ticket.
 For email, enter the email address then select Send to send the email. - 4.
 To receive information for multiple libraries, use the check marks in the left column of the libraries grid to select libraries.
 In the batch action menu that appears at the bottom of the page, select the Send icon.
 All libraries selected must have at least one application in common.